Basis-Theory/basistheory-ios/README.md

 | type | A `String` describing the type of detail. |
 | message | A `String` containing the message for the detail. |

-Available details include:
+Available details include (All of the following can only be emitted by the `CardNumberUITextField`):
-* `cardBrand` when the card number can be identified
+* `cardBrand` - when the card number can be identified
-* `cardLast4` when the card number is complete
+* `cardLast4` - when the card number is complete
-* `cardBin` when the card number is complete
+* `cardBin` - when the card number is complete

 ## Element Instances